 - Create a simple map of your route with information about when you'll meet (e.g., day, time, frequency).

 - Post a bike bus article in your school newsletter and on your school’s website.
 Share the map you created.
-Your school parent teacher organization is also a great place to promote your bike bus.
+Your school parent teacher association is also a great place to promote your bike bus.

 - Ensure that bike bus participants have the following:

 - A safe, properly maintained, and well-fitted bicycle (or scooter)